leann-z/leann-z/README.md

 # Leann Alhashishi 👩🏽‍💻
 Hi!
 I'm Leann, a junior computer science student.
-I'm always looking for new projects to work on so I can improve my skills.
+I'm always looking for new projects to work on so I can improve.

 ## My skills... 📋
-I'm proficient in Python, C++, and Java.
-However, I'm still actively practicing them.
+My favorite languages to code in are Python and C. I also enjoy JS from time to time...

 ## What I want to work on... ❕
-I'd like to familiarize myself with some new languages such as Rust and Ruby.
+I'd like to familiarize myself with Rust and Ruby.

 ## You can find me... 🏷